christiaangoossens/hass-oidc-auth/README.md

 > [!CAUTION]
 > This is an alpha release.
 I give no guarantees about code quality, error handling or security at this stage.
 Use at your own risk.

-Provides an OIDC implementation for Home Assistant.
+Provides an OpenID Connect (OIDC) implementation for Home Assistant through a custom component/integration.
+Through this integration, you can create an SSO (single-sign-on) environment within your self-hosted application stack / homelab.

 ### Background
 If you would like to read the background/open letter that lead to this component, please see https://community.home-assistant.io/t/open-letter-for-improving-home-assistants-authentication-system-oidc-sso/494223.
 It is currently one of the most upvoted feature requests for Home Assistant.